EmbySupport/Emby.Docs/advisory-23-05.md

   - Find the file named `ReadyState.xml` and delete it.
   - Find the file named 'EmbyScripterX.xml' and delete it (if exists)
 - Start Emby Server
-- Now perform all the user account cleanup mentioned above
+- Now perform all the user account changes mentioned above
 - Reconsider security - go through all Emby settings, especially network settings and tighten security as much as possible
 - Re-Enable public network access
   - Consider changing IP address, port, or DNS name  (whatever applicable)